joelpou/arduino-sketches/README.md

 # arduino-sketches
- Repo that contains my Arduino Sketche
+ Repo that contains a plethora of C/C++ sketches from different sensors